ntop/n2n/doc/CRYPTO.md

 ### SPECK

-SPECK is recommend by the NSA for offical use in case AES implementation is not feasible due to system constraints (performance, size, …).
+SPECK is recommended by the NSA for offical use in case AES implementation is not feasible due to system constraints (performance, size, …).
 The block cipher is used in CTR mode making it a stream cipher.
 The random full 128-bit IV is transmitted in plain.

 On Intel CPUs, SPECK performs even faster than openSSL's ChaCha20 as it takes advantage of SSE4 or AVX2 if available (compile using `-march=native`).
 On Raspberry's ARM CPU, it is second place behind ChaCha20 and before AES-CBC.

-_An ARM specific optimized implementation (NEON?) is still missing.
-Also, multi-threading might accelerate this cipher on all CPUs with more than one core._
+_Also, multi-threading might accelerate this cipher on all CPUs with more than one core._

 ### Random Numbers